apex/up/docs/07-guides.md

 Now that you have an application deployed, you probably want a fancy custom domain for it right?
 You can map these using the `stages` and `domain` properties.

-Here we let Up know that we want `up-example.com` for production and `stage.up-example` for staging.
+Here we let Up know that we want `up-example.com` for production and `stage.up-example.com` for staging.

 ```json
 {